wspawned/tutorials_HTML_n_CSS/README.md

     </body>
     </html>
     ```
-* Size unit "em" is better for scaling
+* Size unit "em" is better for scaling.
+It takes font-size as a reference. <br>
+    If browser uses default.
     ```
     1 em = 16px
     ```
 * CSS helper classes, also known as utility classes, are used as,
     ```